adobe/xdm/RELEASING.md

 # How-To Release an XDM Snapshot

-We using the GitHub release mechanism to tag and publish releases.
+The XDM project is using the GitHub release mechanism to tag and publish releases.
 There are a few tasks to be done to prepare the repository for the release off of the `master` branch.

-These are listed below here.
+## Release Tasks.

 *Note:* We are currently only release _pre-release_ versions as we have not stabilized our models fully yet.
-Also we try to hold on to a monthly release cycle where releases are cut around the middle of the month.
+*Note:* The current release cadence is a monthly release cycle where the releases are cut around the middle of the month.
-The next planned release is indicated at the top of the [changelog](CHANGELOG.md).
+The next planned release is indicated at the bottom of the [changelog](CHANGELOG.md).

-Long story short, here are the steps to release:
+### Steps to execute a release:

 * Clone and update the `master` branch of the `adobe/xdm` repository in your local workspace
 * Make sure there are no pending changes (`git status`) and all pull requests scheduled for the release are merged